Our Team

 Nicholas Balasuriya

-Nicholas completed his BSc. majoring in Chemistry at the University of Alberta in 2018.
-His research studies the use of poly(N-isopropylacrylamide)-based sensor arrays for monitoring ions in water and for detecting hormones such as Progesterone and Estradiol in biological matrices for biomedical applications.
+Nicholas completed his BSc in 2018 and PhD in Chemistry in 2025, both at the University of Alberta.
+His PhD research focused the use of poly(N-isopropylacrylamide)-based sensor arrays for detecting small molecule targets such as Tetrahydrocannabinol (THC) in Cannabis extracts.
+Current research studies the development and optimization of novel biosensors for point-of-care applications.
 Outside of the lab, he is a hockey fan and collects model aircrafts as a hobby.

 Contact